ItsUnknown0/Me/README.md

-- 👋 Hi, I’m @ItsUnknown0
+- 👋 Hi, I’m @ItsUnknown
 - 👀 I’m interested in Lua and C#
-- 🌱 I’m currently learning Lua currently
+- 🌟 I’m currently the most proficient in Lua
-- 💞️ I’m looking to collaborate on fun projects
+- 💞️ I’m looking to collaborate on fun projects and learn more skills!